SeanCPP/sdotcode-DataLib/README.md

 Reusing .net code doesn't need to stop at sharing models in a shared project.
 Since *Dependency Injection* is so first-class in .net, the repository pattern has proven its worth in production full-stack .net applications, and lends to being a fantastic developer experience.

-In fact, over the past few production .net full-stack applications have really honed in this new pattern that was looking me straight in the eye.
-Since certain tasks in regard to data acess have become so trivialized by the abstractions brought into the .net ecosystem that we can start *DRY*ing our code across the tech stack somewhat seamlessly.
+In fact, over the past few production .net full-stack applications, I have really *honed in* this new pattern that was looking me straight in the eye the whole time.
+Since certain tasks (in regard to data acess) have become so trivialized by the abstractions brought into the .net ecosystem, we can start *DRY*ing our code across the tech stack pretty seamlessly.

 The repository pattern can be mirrored between the back-end and the front-end, which provides you a seamless approach to dealing with boring CRUD operations across layers of the tech stack.